Large deviations for invariant measure of stochastic Allen-Cahn equation with inhomogeneous boundary conditions and multiplicative noise: Abstract

 \section{Abstract}

-We prove the validity of a small noise large deviation principle for the family of invariant measures $\{\mu_\epsilon\}_{\epsilon>0} $ associated to the one dimensional stochastic Allen-Cahn equation with inhomogeneous Dirichlet boundary conditions, perturbed by unbounded multiplicative noise.
-The main difficulty is that the system is not strongly dissipative.
-Using L. Simon's convergence theorem, we show that the dynamics of the noiseless system converge in large time to the minimizer of the Ginzburg-Landau energy functional, which is unique due to the boundary condition.
-We obtain an estimate of the invariant measure on the bounded set in the Sobolev space $W^{k^\star,p^\star} $, where $k^\star p^\star>1$, and $p^\star$ is large.
-As a corollary of the main result, we show that $\mu_\epsilon$ concentrates around the unique minimizer with such boundary conditions exponentially fast when $\epsilon$ is sufficiently small.
+We establish a small-noise large deviation principle for the family of invariant measures \(\{\mu_\epsilon\}_{\epsilon>0}\) associated with the one-dimensional stochastic Allen–Cahn equation, subject to inhomogeneous Dirichlet boundary conditions and driven by unbounded multiplicative noise.
+The main novelty is that the deterministic system is only weakly dissipative, while the noise coefficient is allowed to have strictly sublinear growth arbitrarily close to linear.
+Using L. Simon’s convergence theorem, we prove that every trajectory of the corresponding noiseless equation converges, as time tends to infinity, to the unique minimiser of the Ginzburg–Landau energy functional determined by the boundary conditions.
+A key ingredient is an exponential estimate for the invariant measures outside bounded subsets of \(W^{k^\star,p^\star}\), where \(k^\star p^\star>1\) and \(p^\star\) are sufficiently large; such subsets are compact in the underlying space of continuous functions.
+As a consequence of the large deviation principle, we show that, as \(\epsilon\to0\), the invariant measures \(\mu_\epsilon\) concentrate exponentially fast around the unique minimiser.
+10pt